-Total liabilities decreased approximately \$18,920,000 and \$14,081,000 in fiscal years 2022 and 2021, respectively.
-In fiscal years 2022 and 2021, the decrease in long-term obligations primarily related to the reduction of bonds payable.
+Total liabilities decreased approximately \$5,533,000 and \$23,867,000 in fiscal years 2024 and 2023, respectively.
+In both fiscal years 2024 and 2023, the decrease is primarily related to the reduction of bonds payable with an offset in growth of current liabilities in fiscal year 2024 reflecting increases in accounts payable associated with capital expenditures as noted above.

-The deferred outflows include deferred amounts on bond refundings, deferred pension costs and deferred OPEB costs.
+The deferred outflows include deferred amounts pension and OPEB costs.

-The deferred inflows include deferred lease revenue as a result of the implementation of GASB 87, deferred pension costs and reductions in OPEB costs.
-Deferred inflows increased in fiscal year 2021 as a result of the implementation of GASB 87 which was effective in fiscal year 2021.
+The deferred inflows include deferred lease revenue reflecting the implementation of GASB 87, deferred pension costs and reductions in OPEB costs.

-Net position for fiscal years 2022 and 2021 increased by approximately \$25,201,000 and \$12,403,000 respectively as a result of the changes in the assets, liabilities, deferred outflows and deferred inflows referenced above.
+Net position for fiscal years 2024 and 2023 increased by approximately \$37,238,000 and \$20,403,000 respectively reflecting benefits from Non-Operating Revenues and Capital Contributions slightly offset by operating losses for both fiscal years.